 Things To Do at Monticello

 Experience the inside of Monticello, Thomas Jefferson's architectural masterpiece.
 Over 90 percent of the house is original construction.
-Choose from a Monticello Day Pass (which includes a tour of Monticello's first floor), Behind-the-Scenes Tours featuring the upper floors; or in-depth Signature Tours, selected evenings.
+Choose from a Monticello Day Pass (which includes a tour of Monticello's first floor), Behind-the-Scenes Tours featuring the upper floors; or an in-depth Sunset Pass on selected evenings.

 Explore the Grounds and Gardens

 Take some time to enjoy the authentic ornamental landscaping, beautiful vistas, and Jefferson's revolutionary vegetable garden.
 Or take one of our seasonal guided tours of the gardens and grounds.

 Discover Monticello as a working plantation—home to the Jefferson family and a large community of workers, black and white, enslaved and free.
 Explore on your own or take one of our seasonal guided tours.